magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 Depending on widget type, subscription object provides different data structures.
 For [Latest values](/docs/{{docsPrefix}}user-guide/ui/widget-library/#latest-values) and [Time-series](/docs/{{docsPrefix}}user-guide/ui/widget-library/#time-series) widget types, it provides the following properties:

- - **datasources** - array of datasources (Array<[Datasource](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/shared/models/widget.models.ts#L250)>) used by this subscription, using the following structure:
+- **datasources** - array of datasources (Array<[Datasource](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/shared/models/widget.models.ts#L250)>) used by this subscription, it has the following structure:

 ```javascript
     datasources = [